Star 947

-Star 947 (94.7 FM) is a radio station broadcasting from Trinidad and Tobago.
+Star 947 (94.7 FM) is a radio station broadcasting from Port of Spain, Trinidad and Tobago.
+It is a member of Trinidad and Tobago's Radio Network (TTRN) and has been broadcasting since 2010.

 News

 The radio station provides news, through Newsfeed bulletins throughout the weekday.
 Along with 96 WEFM and 107.7 FM Music For Life, short news summaries are provided roughly hourly on the half-hour during the daytime hours.

 The current bulletin times are as follows: